AUTHOR: The Dental CFO

 Additionally, offering discounts for cash payments can generate steady income from patients who don’t have dental insurance.
 Plus, not having insurance to bill results in less administrative burden.

-Location and coverage notwithstanding, patients will also switch dentists if they have a bad experience.
-They may be vocal about this experience on social media and other outlets.
+Location and coverage notwithstanding, patients are more likely to switch dentists if they have a bad dental experience.
+The patient may choose to share their experience on social media and other outlets.

 Today’s patient uses the internet for just about everything.
 Having a modern, easy-to-use website demonstrates credibility and authority in the dentistry field, which is crucial for running a successful dental practice today.
 Your website should be optimized for search engines, particularly local searches.